davewhiteland/compsci-superbasics/collections/_file-system/directories.md

 order: 104
 ---

-Directories are also known as "folders".
+Directories are sometimes called folders.

 A directory is a special kind of file that contains other files.